 We can't always control what happens to us in life, but we can control how we respond to it.
 Digging deeper into my own mindset and finding coaching meant that I could take things to a whole new level with my clients, helping them embrace and love every part of themselves, breaking down barriers and stepping into a new reality; a reality they create.
 The journey from surviving to thriving isn't easy and you'll often uncover things you weren't expecting, but it's worth it.

 I didn't always have the confidence to show up as my authentic self.
 In fact, the most challenging thing for me was learning what it was that my authentic self actually wanted because I'd spent years prior to this feeling like I didn't have a voice; that life just happened, and you had no control over it.
 What I've realised is that thriving is not a destination, it's a mindset that needs continuous refinement.
 But if you put in the work, you can become who you truly want to be and do what you truly want to do.
 I'm proof that it takes a small change today to see a big change tomorrow.
 If you're looking for some support to make the change that matters, you've come to the right place.

 We all have a surviving to thriving story.
 To take control of your story subscribe to my newsletter and you'll receive a FREE copy of my how to thrive guide along with easy to follow self-coaching steps sent directly to your inbox twice weekly that will set you on the path to thriving.

 Copyright © 2023 SJS Coaching Services - All Rights Reserved.

-Based in Surrey, UK
+Based in the UK and Australia

 Subscribe to my newsletter to receive a FREE copy of my how to thrive guide along with easy-to-follow self-coaching steps sent directly to your inbox twice weekly designed to set you on the path to thriving.